mavlink/mavlink-devguide/en/guide/define_xml_element.md

 Dialects can choose any values within their range for any message.
 However we recommend that all *related* commands be kept in the same block of ids, and if there are likely to be more similar commands in future then spaces might be left for new commands.

-The allocated ranges are listed below.
+The allocated ranges are listed below (a more complete list is provided in the comments in [all.xml](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/all.xml)):

 Dialect | Range
 --- | ---